Aziz-Ibrahim/infocrumbs/README.md

 ## Code Quality & Linting Reports

-*(Placeholder for evidence of adherence to coding standards and best practices.)*

 * **PEP 8 Compliance (Python)**:
 A comprehensive review of all Python files within the project was conducted using Code Institute's PEP 8 linter tool.
 The detailed report, including screenshots of the linter output for each file, is available below, demonstrating a strong commitment to Python's style guide.
     * [View PEP 8 Compliance Report (PDF)](docs/infocrumbs-pep8-check.pdf)